-- Some other cause of bleeding (such as an ectopic pregnancy - as above).
+- Some other cause of bleeding (such as an ectopic pregnancy - see above).

-If it is unclear from your ultrasound scan whether the pregnancy is viable or not then you may be asked to return for a repeat scan in one to two weeks.
+If it is unclear from your ultrasound scan whether the pregnancy is healthy or not then you may be asked to return for a repeat scan in one to two weeks.